NefertitiM/deep-learning-challenge/README.md

 #### Steps Taken to Increase Model Performance

 1. **Increased Neurons**:
-   - Both hidden layers were increased to 100 neurons to allow the model to learn more complex representations.
+   - Both hidden layers were increased to 100 neurons.

 2. **Batch Normalization**:
-   - Added batch normalization layers after each hidden layer to stabilize and accelerate training.
+   - Added batch normalization layers after each hidden layer.

 3. **Dropout Regularization**:
-   - Implemented dropout layers (20%) to reduce the risk of overfitting by randomly disabling neurons during training.
+   - Implemented dropout layers (20%) to reduce the risk of overfitting.

 4. **Learning Rate Adjustment**:
-   - Used a learning rate of 0.009 with the Adam optimizer to improve convergence.
+   - Used a learning rate of 0.009.

 5. **Increased Epochs**:
-   - Increased the number of epochs to 200 to provide more training time for the model.
+   - Increased the number of epochs to 200.

 6. **Validation Split**:
    - Continued using a validation split of 20% to monitor performance and mitigate overfitting.